-Cynthia, and her long-term boyfriend Eddie, began dating in 2004 and moved in together in 2006.
-Cynthia, now 35 years old, has long assumed that she and Eddie would be together permanently, get married at some point, and eventually have a family.
-Eddie, it seems, was quite comfortable with the current arrangement and, despite occasional comments about their future together, showed little signs of wishing to advance the relationship beyond its current status.
-When Cynthia began to feel concerned about the state of their union, she discovered that while she wanted a husband, Eddie was quite content to have what we termed a “permanent girlfriend.”
+Cynthia, and her long-term boyfriend Eddie began dating in 2004 and moved in together in 2006.
+Cynthia, now thirty-five years old, has long assumed that she and Eddie would be together permanently, get married at some point, and eventually have a family.
+Eddie, it seems, was quite comfortable with the existing arrangement and, despite occasional comments about their future together, showed little sign of wishing to advance the relationship beyond its current state.
+When Cynthia began to feel concerned about their union, she discovered that while she wanted a husband, Eddie was quite content to have what we termed a “permanent girlfriend.”

-Similarly, Ruth and James have been together for four years and are treated and treat themselves like “an old married couple,” except for the fact that they are not, in fact, married, and the topic is a 'hot button item' between them.
-James, age 45, has never been married, but is eager to become Ruth’s husband.
-Ruth, twice-divorced, and a wary soul, is reluctant to “do this again” for fear that it might “wind up like the first two” and be a “third failure.”
-She encourages James to remain interested in the possibility of eventual marriage as the natural destination of their relationship, however she tends to resist James' efforts to discuss the subject, let alone make specific plans to secure their future together.
+Similarly, Ruth and James have been together for four years and are treated—and treat themselves—like “an old married couple,” except for the fact that they are not, in fact, married, and the topic is a hot button issue for them.
+James, age forty-five, has never been married, but is eager to become Ruth’s husband.
+Ruth, twice-divorced, and a wary soul, is reluctant to “do this again” for fear that this marriage might “wind up like the first two” and be a “third failure.”
+She encourages James to remain interested in the possibility of eventual marriage as the natural destination of their relationship, but she tends to resist his efforts to discuss the subject, let alone make specific plans to secure their future together.
 James often says, “I love you and I want to be with you forever.”
 Ruth tends to respond with comments like, “Isn’t what we have good as is?
-Why tamper with success by getting married?” or “Why don’t we just leave well enough alone?!"
+Why tamper with success by getting married?” or “Why don’t we just leave well enough alone?”

-Cynthia and James, both of whom are obviously interested in the growth-to-permanence via marriage, are basically powerless to influence change in their respective partners other than, perhaps, to put the relationship on probation or, just end it; something they are loathe to do.
-Eddie and Ruth, by virtue of their ambivalence about permanence via marriage, have the power to determine what happens next, something that often leads to anger and resentment on the part of their partners-in-waiting.
+Cynthia and James, both of whom are obviously interested in permanence via marriage, are basically powerless to influence change in their respective partners unless by, perhaps, putting the relationship on probation or just ending it, something they are loathe to do.
+Eddie and Ruth, by virtue of their ambivalence about permanence via marriage, have the power to determine what happens next, something that often leads to anger and resentment on the part of the waiting partner.